mongodb/docs/source/administration/monitoring.rst

 accessible from already-running mongo instances.

-Because inaccessible configuration servers can have a serious impact on the availability of a shard cluster, you should keep uptime monitoring of the configuration servers to ensure that your shard cluster remains well balanced and that :program:`mongos` instances can restart.
+Because inaccessible configuration servers can have a serious impact on the availability of a shard cluster, you should monitor the configuration servers to ensure that your shard cluster remains well balanced and that :program:`mongos` instances can restart.

 Balancing and Chunk Distribution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~